 By breaking down the process, you can focus on one sense at a time: sight, smell, and finally, taste.
 This approach helps you identify the subtle notes that make each Scotch unique, from the type of cask it was aged in to the region it came from.
 You’ll start to notice things you never did before, like the difference between a smoky Islay Scotch and a fruity Speyside one.
 Don’t worry about getting it ‘right’ on the first try or knowing all the fancy terms.
 The only goal here is to slow down, pay attention, and discover what you personally enjoy.
 These same skills will come in handy when you’re trying other complex spirits, like our own S’Mores Whiskey.
 Ready to give it a try?
 Let’s walk through it together.

-Step 1: Look at the Color
+Step 1: Observe the Color

 Before you do anything else, just look at the whiskey.
 Hold your glass up against a neutral background, like a white napkin or wall, and observe the color.
 The shade of your Scotch is the first clue to its story.
 A lighter, straw-like color might suggest a younger whiskey or one aged in an American oak cask, often bringing sweeter, vanilla-forward notes.
 A darker, amber or ruby color could mean it’s an older spirit or that it spent time in a sherry cask, which can add rich, fruity flavors.
 While color can be a helpful guide, keep in mind that some distilleries add a touch of caramel coloring for consistency, so it’s not a foolproof indicator of age or quality.